stat660-s21/course-questions-wiki/week-02-reflections/ypaulsen-stat660.md

 [Chapter 4 Quiz, Problem 3]
 * Question (ypaulsen-stat660): What is meant by delimit here?
 Here a file is said to be delimited by a period, which seems to be the meaning of the word that I expected in the previous question.
-* Answer (ypaulsen-stat660): It seems that this question 'delimit' in the sense that I expect it.
+* Answer (ypaulsen-stat660): It seems that this question uses'delimit' in the sense that I expect it.

 [Chapter 4 Quiz, Problem 4]